-Lea rning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the principles of DNA sequencing and the development of new DNA sequencing techniques To include the rapid advancements of the techniques used in sequencing, which have increased the speed of sequencing and allowed whole genome sequencing e.g. high-throughput sequencing.
+Lea rning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) principles of DNA sequencing and new DNA uencing techniques To include the rapid advancements of the techniques used in sequencing from Sanger sequencing to high throughput sequencing.
+Learners are not required to know details of high throughput sequencing techniques.
 HSW7 (b) (i) how gene sequencing has allowed for genome-wide comparisons between individuals and between species With reference to bioinformatics and computational biology and how these fields are contributing to biological research into genotype-phenotype (ii) how gene sequencing has allowed for the sequences of amino acids in polypeptides to relationships, epidemiology and searching for evolutionary relationships. be predicted PAG10 (iii) how gene sequencing has allowed for the development of synthetic biology HSW7, HSW9 (c) the principles of DNA profiling and its uses To include forensics and analysis of disease risk.
-HSW9 (d) the principles of the polymerase chain reaction (PCR) and its application in DNA analysis (e) the principles and uses of electrophoresis for Opportunity for practical use of electrophoresis. sep arating nucleic acid fragments or proteins PAG6 HSW4 (f) (i) the principles of genetic engineering To include the isolation of genes from one organism and the placing of these genes into another organism using suitable vectors. (ii) the techniques used in genetic engineering To include the use of restriction enzymes, plasmids and DNA ligase to form recombinant DNA with the desired gene and electroporation.
+HSW9 (d) the principles of the polymerase chain reaction (PCR) and its application in DNA analysis (e) principles and uses of electrophoresis for Opportunity for practical use of electrophoresis. sep arating nucleic acid fragments or proteins PAG6 HSW4 (f) (i) the principles of genetic engineering To include the isolation of genes from one organism and the placing of these genes into another organism using suitable vectors. (ii) the techniques used in genetic engineering To include the use of restriction enzymes, plasmids and DNA ligase to form recombinant DNA with the desired gene and electroporation.